 The drywall knives are perfect tools as well.
 Applying floor leveling compound is not much different than applying drywall compound over recessed seams.
 In fact, the challenge is identical.
 You want the floor leveling compound to just fill the recessed area and not be higher.
 If it ends up higher you now have created a hump!

 Before you mix up any compound always use the tools to see how deep the low spots are or how high the humps are.
 Use a pencil to outline the areas to be filled.
-Pay attention to the air space between the edge of the tools and the floor.
+Pay attention to the airspace between the edge of the tools and the floor.
 This tells you the finished thickness of the material to be added.

-Dust Free and Damp
+Should the Floor Be Dust Free and Damp?

 The area to be patched needs to be dust free and slightly damp.
 Taking the time to do this will yield huge results as the compound will really stick to the floor.
-Leveling compound failures can almost always be traced to dust or to dry sub floor conditions.
+Leveling compound failures can almost always be traced to dust or to dry subfloor conditions.

 Use a vacuum cleaner to remove dust and a sponge mop to wet the floor.
 A regular sponge will do just fine to wet the floor.
 You will need a sponge and bucket of water handy as you install the floor leveling compound so you might as well get it ready now.

-Mix Small Amounts
+Should I Mix Small Amounts?

 The floor leveling compounds set quickly!
 I mean quickly!
 Use cold water to try to slow it down.
 This does not always work.
 I can assure you that using hot water will make them set up even more rapidly if you need instant results.

 NEVER re-temper or add water to floor leveling compound that has started to set up.
 This will weaken the final mix as you are tearing apart crystals in the mix that are growing and making it hard.
 These crystals - once broken - will not grow back.
-For this reason it is always better to mix small, one gallon or less batches.
+For this reason, it is always better to mix small, one gallon or fewer batches.
 Mixing up 2 or 3 gallons at once is suicide.

 Mix the material so it has the consistency of thin pancake batter.
 It needs to be able to flow ever so slightly.
-You don't want it too thick nor do you want it like water.
+You don't want it too thick or do you want it like water.
 If it is too thick it is nearly impossible to work with the tools.

+Clean everything with warm water and soap.
 All tools need to be cleaned as soon as you are done.
 If you use a cement based compound and you don't clean them, they will be almost impossible to clean the next day.

 Author's Note: We've received other questions with similar problems or questions.
 Here's one from Krystina G. of San Sebastian, PR, dealing with floor levelness.

-"My husband and I have a home made completely out of cement and we want to put ceramic tiles throughout our home.
+"My husband and I have a homemade completely out of cement and we want to put ceramic tiles throughout our home.
 The floor is not level and we wanted to know the best way to go on with leveling floors."